-309.0 The Political Dimensions of the Legal Process Prerequisite: Pol 200.0 or permission of instructor.
+309.0 Law and Politics: The Political Dimensions of the Legal Process

+Prerequisite: Pol 200.0 or permission of instructor.

-An analysis of the theoretical and practical interrelation of law and politics from a instinctively legal perspective; locluding such areas of concern as law as an instrument of governance, law as a recourse of individual and interest groups, and law and liberal democratic values.
-The institutions, processes, traditions and theoretical underpinings of the Canadian legal system will be thoroughly examined, and a treatment of contemporary significant themes in the development of (English) common law included.
+An analysis of the theoretical and practical interrelation of law and politics from a distinctively legal perspective; including such areas of concern as law as an instrument of governance, law as a recourse of individuals and interest groups, and law and liberal democratic values.
+The institutions, processes, traditions and theoretical underpinnings of the Canadian legal system will be thoroughly examined, and a treatment of contemporarily significant themes in the development of (English) common law included.